MohosinMiah/Spring-Boot-Unit-Test-Controller-Layer-and-Integration-Testing/readme.md

 # Spring-Boot-Unit-Test-Controller-Layer
 Spring Boot - Unit Test Controller Layer

+##  @SpringBootTest
 The @SpringBootTest annotation is used in Spring Boot applications for integration testing.
 It allows you to load and configure the complete application context, simulating a running application, and enabling you to test multiple layers of the application together.

+## @WebMvcTest
-@WebMvcTest is a Spring Boot test annotation used to test the web layer of an application.
+The @WebMvcTest is a Spring Boot test annotation used to test the web layer of an application.
 It focuses on testing the controllers by simulating HTTP requests and verifying the responses.

+## @MockBean
+The @MockBean annotation in Spring Boot is used to create a mock implementation of a bean during testing.
+It is typically used in conjunction with @SpringBootTest or @WebMvcTest to mock dependencies and isolate the unit under test.

 Example :